 - Also save

-pcinto their respective variables in RAM (note how this modifies the executed code), and pop them off the stack so
+pcinto their respective variables in RAM, and pop them off the stack so

 rtesees what was left behind by

 YieldToBgTaskand returns back to the foreground task instead.

 This is how the interrupt handler ends up looking like:

 TaskSwitchIrq: ; Check if 68000 was already in supervisor ; mode (i.e. foreground task), in which case ; just skip all of this btst #5, (sp) bne.s @NoBgTask ; Save all d0-d7/a0-a6 registers for the ; background task (but not a7 since that ; already resides safely in usp) move.l a0, (BgTaskRegs) lea (BgTaskRegsEnd), a0 movem.l d0-d7/a1-a6, -(a0) ; Save the background task's flags and PC, ; and remove them so what was left behind by ; YieldTaskToBg is used to return instead move.w (sp)+, (BgTaskSr) move.l (sp)+, (BgTaskPc) ; Resume foreground task @NoBgTask: rte

 We're almost done!
 Now we need to glue all this together to get it running.
 Assuming all the code is there already, you need to do these two things: